soloproyectos-js/jquery.sp-require/README.md

 ## Configuration object

 Libraries are declared in a conguration object.
-In the following example we have three libries, and each library has a set of JavaScript and CSS files.
-By default, libraries are loaded asynchronously.
-That is: **they can be loaded in any order**.
+In the following example we have three libraries, and each library has a set of JavaScript and CSS files.
+By default libraries **are loaded asynchronously**.
+That is: **they can be loaded in any order**, unless otherwise indicated (see `lib3` library, `async` property).

 ```JavaScript
 $.require('config', {